 This tip was a COMMENT on the sensible heat ratio tip left by Jim Bergmann.
 As usual, Jim makes a great point; once you get the “sensible” capacity for a piece of equipment at a set of conditions, you can easily calculate a true target delta T.

-Another interesting thing you can do with this information is to determine the approximate target temperature split under any load condition.
-There are some additional footnotes on that chart likely saying the return air conditions are at 80 degrees at each of the respective wet-bulb temperatures.
+Another interesting thing you can do is use this information to determine the approximate target temperature split under any load condition.
+There are some additional footnotes on that chart, likely saying the return air conditions are at 80 degrees at each of the respective wet-bulb temperatures.

 At 72 wb 25,010 BTUH

 At 57 wb 37,930 BTUH

 Using the sensible heat formula, BTUH = 1.08 x CFM x Delta T

 So, you can see that the target temperature split also has a lot to do with the return air and outdoor air conditions, and it has a lot of variation